 Important!

-Rents would be even higher if not for a 15% increase in Commonwealth Rent Assistance (CRA) subsidies.
+Rents would be even higher if not for a 10% increase in Commonwealth Rent Assistance (CRA) subsidies in September 2024, and a 15% increase in 2023.

 With fewer properties available, asking rents in capital cities jumped 14.2% in the year to January 2024, according to property data group SQM Research.